nilor-corp/zenerator/README.md

 ## Installation
-**Disclaimer:** These commands have only been tested using Powershell with Administrative privileges so far.
+**Disclaimer:** These commands have only been tested using Powershell with Administrative privileges.

 ### Setup the Python environment
 ```